cardano-foundation/cf-identity-wallet/README.md

 # Preview in your Browser

 **Disclaimer: Try it now provides access to a preview version of the identity wallet in your browser.
 This preview version is <ins>not intended</ins> to be used for any purposes other than previewing the application.**

-👨‍💻 Access the latest version of the Identity Wallet application [here](https://cf-identity-wallet.vercel.app) 👩‍💻

 To experience the mobile application within the browser, follow these instructions for accessing mobile-view:
 1. Open the developer options by pressing the ``` F12 ``` key on your keyboard or by right-clicking anywhere on the page, then choose ``` Inspect ``` from the context menu.